wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

 Checking connection with the Wazuh manager
 ==========================================

-This guide shows different ways to check the connection status between an agent and the Wazuh manager as well as instructions to verify the connectivity between both servers.
+This guide shows different ways to check the connection status between an agent and the Wazuh manager.
+It also has instructions to verify the connectivity between the endpoint and the server.

 -  Navigating the Wazuh dashboard.
 -  Reading the agent state file in the endpoint.